Dumb Starbucks: Plot

 Elias Zacklin is the owner of The Helio Cafe, a small coffee shop in East Hollywood, that lacks customers.
 Fielder meets with Zacklin to discuss how he can compete with bigger coffee chains.
 His idea is that parody law permits fair use of a company's logos and branding, which should attract their customers.
 He suggests they change Helio's name to a parody of Starbucks named "Dumb Starbucks".
 Fielder meets with lawyer Peter J. Marx, who informs him that the legality is not yet sound because individuals could confuse Dumb Starbucks for the famous corporation, unless Fielder has established himself as a parody artist.
 In a twist, Fielder reveals he has fooled Marx into signing a release form that holds him responsible for any legal damages the stunt may create.
 Marx refuses to give Fielder the contract back, but Fielder confirms they have video footage of him signing the contract, which will hold up in court.
 Zacklin and Fielder begin writing parodies of popular songs to perform at an open mic night.
 Fielder also opens an art gallery containing pieces of visual art mocking popular culture, continuing his quest to become a parody artist.

 When tensions with Zacklin arise, he decides to pursue Dumb Starbucks on his own, kicking Zacklin off the project.
 Renting a vacant retail space in nearby Los Feliz, they begin to construct the shop over the course of a week.
 Fielder posts a Craigslist ad seeking baristas with Starbucks experience, and hires two applicants.
 Dumb Starbucks opens to little fanfare, leading Fielder to promote the store in the parking lot of a local Starbucks.
 The next day, the location becomes a phenomenon, attracting dozens of visitors and international media coverage.
-Fielder announces plans to open a second location in Brooklyn, New York, but the store is shut down by the health department.
+Fielder announces plans to open a second location in Brooklyn, New York, but the first store is shut down by the health department.
 To help him navigate the fiasco, he returns to Zacklin for help, who refuses.
 Fielder realizes that he has put himself above who he intends to help, and has become what he despises most.
 Attempting to right his wrongs, he posts a sign on the door of the now-empty former Dumb Starbucks, suggesting visitors instead visit The Helio Cafe.